pragmaxim/pragmaxim.github.io/content/blog/in-the-footsteps-of-decentralization.md

 of a society living in synergy, peace and love.
-It is applicable to all sorts of sustainable sectors as many services can be implemented as decentralized application on blockchain using smart contracts, allowing systems to leverage sensitive data storage, digital identity, etc. E-government is a classic example, at the utopian level, democracy would be eventually fully replaced with so-called DAO, a decentralized autonomous organization.
+It is applicable to all sorts of sustainable sectors as many services can be implemented as decentralized application on blockchain using smart contracts, allowing systems to leverage sensitive data storage, digital identity, etc. E-government is a classic example, at the utopian level, democracy would be eventually fully replaced with so-called DAO.

-DAO is governed from within in contrast to democracy where you delegate your vote and will to a representative.
+DAO (Decentralized autonomous organization) is governed from within in contrast to democracy where you delegate your vote and will to a representative.
 The legislation would be partially replaced by transparent smart contracts corresponding to legislative changes and government events and persisted indefinitely to a blockchain.
 Voting would be done by any citizen who is interested through a decentralized application.
 Utopian vision that will be possible at times when AI automates repetitive labor and people will have more time to wonder about life, times of no government corruption in games of thrones.
 Utopia is not really imaginary, it is just an era of society when being good and mindful wins over evil and ignorance, times of great prosperity.
 No one ever knows where the balance really is :)